-Outdoor Activity & Air Quality Guidelines for Schools and Child Care Facilities Health Effect Category Good Moderate Unhealthy for sensitive groups Unhealthy Very Unhealthy/ Hazardous Visibility (miles) 13+ 9-13 5-9 2-5 Less than 2 Air Quality Index (AQI) 0-50 51 - 100 101 - 150 151 - 200 201+ Recess or Other Outdoor Activity (15-30 minutes) No limitations No limitations Keep students with chronic lung or heart conditions indoors.
+Outdoor Activity Guidelines Based on Air Quality for Schools and Child Care Facilities Health Effect Category Good Moderate Unhealthy for sensitive groups Unhealthy Very Unhealthy/ Hazardous Visibility (miles) 13+ 9-13 5-9 2-5 Less than 2 NowCast Concentration (μg/m3) ≤ 12 12 - 35 35 - 55 55 - 150 150 + Recess or Other Outdoor Activity (15-30 minutes) No limitations No limitations Keep students with chronic lung or heart conditions indoors.
 Make indoor space available for all children to be active, especially young children.
 Keep all students indoors and limit students to light or moderate activities.
 Keep all students indoors and limit students to light activities.
 Physical Education Class (1 hour) No limitations Monitor sensitive groups and limit their vigorous activities.
 Keep students with chronic lung or heart conditions indoors.
 Limit these students to light activities.
 Make indoor space available for all students to be active, especially young children.
 If outdoors, limit students to light or moderate activities.
 Conduct P.E. classes in an indoor environment with good air quality and limit students to light or moderate activities.
 Conduct P.E. classes in an indoor environment with good air quality and limit students to light activities.
 Athletic Events and Practices (2-4 hours) No limitations Monitor sensitive groups and limit their vigorous activities.
 Students with chronic lung or heart conditions should abstain from outdoor practices and events based on the severity of their condition and sensitivity to smoke.
 Consider moving practice and events indoors.
 If events are not cancelled, increase rest periods and substitutions to allow for lower breathing rates.
 Reschedule events or relocate to an area with good air quality.
 Conduct practices in an indoor environment with good air quality and limit students to light activities.
 Reschedule/cancel events.
 Conduct practices in an indoor environment with good air quality and limit students to light activities.
-Visit todaysair.mtdeq.us for local air quality conditions and more information.
+Visit www.todaysair.mt.gov for local air quality conditions and more information.